mljar/mercury/README.md

 - export executed notebook to PDF or HTML,
 - share muplitple notebooks - no limits!
 - embed notebook on any website,
-- easy file upload and download from notebook,
+- easy file upload and download from the notebook,
 - add authentication to notebooks (coming soon),
 - schedule automatic notebook execution (coming soon).

 ## Example

 Simple code example that creates a widget and displays its value.
-You can interact with widget in the Jupyter Notebook.
+You can interact with a widget in the Jupyter Notebook.
 Its value will be updated.
-However, to see update in other cells you need to **manually execute** them.
+However, to see the update in other cells you need to **manually execute** them.

 Import package:
 ```python